kubernetes-study-guide/Kubernetes-Study-Guide/04_pods/pods.md

 curl http://pod-ip
 ```

 If you open up a bash terminal on your macbook and tried these nc and curl commands you'll find that they fail.
 That's because Kubernetes only comes with some basic networking features out-of-the-box.
-Those networking features only makes pods accessible by either the kube cluster's worker/master nodes, and from other pods in the kubecluster.
-This means you have to setup extra configurations to make pods externally accessible.
+Those networking features only makes pods accessible by:

-In the meantime there are some more limited tests that you can still perform, that is that you still perform the nc+curl tests but from inside the container itself.
+- Internally by logging into the primary container itself, and then use localhost
+- Internally by logging into the pods secondary container, if any
+- kube cluster's worker/master nodes
+- other pods in the same kubecluster

+We'll cover how to set up external networkng later on.
+For now, we'll perform our checks using the first option, i.e. from inside the pod's container.
 To do that, you need to access your container's bash terminal.
 You can do that by using the exec command:

 ```bash
 $ kubectl exec -it pod-httpd -c cntr-httpd -- /bin/bash
 root@pod-httpd:/usr/local/apache2#
 ```

 This command is quite similar to the docker command.
-In your case, you might need to replace '/bin/bash' with something else,e.g. '/bin/sh', bash, sh, depending on the image your container was created from.
+In our case, you might need to replace '/bin/bash' with something else, e.g. '/bin/sh', bash, sh, depending on the image your container was created from.
 The '--' is used to tell kubectl that everything after '--' should be interpreted as the command to run inside the pod, which in our example is just to create a bash session.

 Once you're inside the container, you then need to install the nc and curl packages.
 The command you need to run various depending on the image you use, but in our case, we run: